streetmeat/ghostmcp/README.md

  > opportunity to get introduced to mcp and hackathons

 ### any "actual" use?
- > with the smallest amount of creativity this could be pivotd to market a product or service
+ > could be pivotd to market a product or service
  > my theory is that combing an obscure vhs clip, editing the actual username, and sending a url with /username it will create enough intrigue for some click through

 ### example usage